DiscreteZOO/Specifications/README.md

-# GraphZOO-spec
+# DiscreteZOO-spec
-Specifications for GraphZOO objects
+Specifications for DiscreteZOO objects